zhcxk1998/School-Partners/README.md

 ## Video Demo
 http://cdn.algbb.cn/School-Partners%E6%BC%94%E7%A4%BA%E8%A7%86%E9%A2%91.mp4

+## Compilation failure / Project dependency installation failure

+**If you encounter compilation failure or project dependency installation failure, please try to pull the latest code and update the taro version to `2.2.15`.
+If you still have problems, please issue**

 ## Config
 **Before running the project, you need to configure the configuration file under the directory `src/server/config`**